Battle of Britain Day: British strategy

-Dowding saw 12 Group as the protector of the Midlands and a reserve for 11 Group.
-Mallory and Bader wanted to ignore both the defence of the Midlands and keeping a reserve in order to commit 12 Group to battle.
-In essence, they proposed the opposite of Dowding and resolved to commit the reserves before the front-line units.
-While this method might have spared 11 Group, it had its problems.
-Although Mallory and Bader wanted to stop the enemy before it hit RAF airfields, the amount of time it took to position large formations for interception meant that the Big Wing often failed to achieve this.
-Instead, they engaged the enemy as he withdrew.
-Prompted by a supporting comment from Leigh-Mallory, to the effect that it did not matter when an interception was made, as long as it accounted for a large number of enemy aircraft, Bader announced that he would rather destroy 50 German bombers after hitting their targets than 10 before.
-The argument was strong; crippling losses would act as a deterrent, so that damage sustained on an occasion when the Germans did get through would have to be offset against later occasions when they did not even care to try.
+Leigh-Mallory wanted to ignore the protective and reserve role envisaged by Dowding for No. 12 Group in order to commit it to battle.
+While this method might have spared No. 11 Group, the Big Wing tactic had its problems.
+The amount of time it took to position such a large formation for interception meant that the Big Wing often failed to prevent bombing raids on No. 11 Group's airfields.
+Instead, they engaged the bombers as they withdrew.
+Leigh-Mallory accepted this and argued that it did not matter when an interception was made, as long as it accounted for a large number of enemy aircraft.
+The rationale was that the resulting losses, expected to be significant, would act as a deterrent.
+Damage sustained on an occasion when the Germans did get through would have to be offset against later occasions when they did not even care to try.